Remedy SSO architecture

-Authenticates users and gets validation requests from agents.
-If authentication succeeds, the Remedy SSO web application generates authentication tokens and stores them in its database.
-It now supports SAML V2.0 and BMC Remedy AR System authentications.
-If SAML is selected, Remedy SSO acts like a SAML service provider and redirects authentication requests to the SAML IDP to display the logon page with an encoded SAML authentication request.
-The Remedy SSO web application then processes the authentication response by allowing or disallowing the authentication request.
+Authenticates users and gets validation requests from Remedy SSO agents.
+If authentication succeeds, the Remedy SSO web application generates authentication tokens and stores them in the Remedy SSO database.
+The Remedy SSO web application then processes the authentication response by allowing or denying the authentication request.

 Remedy SSO database

 Remedy SSO uses the database for storing the following details:

 With one database, all Remedy SSO server nodes can share the configuration and authentication data and work as a high-availability cluster.

 Provides an interface for accessing the Remedy SSO web application.
 Remedy SSO administrators perform tasks required to set up authentication and configure the Remedy SSO server from the Remedy SSO Admin Console.

 Identity providers are external systems, such as Active Directory, Okta, Oracle Access.